bananaoomarang/webtask-ifttt-tutorial/pocket-tutorial.md

 We connect to the remote database, put all the words Pocket gives us in an array and loop over it, saving each one, then we confirm to IFTTT that we're done by responding.

-Note that we can use require just as in regular Node.
-There is a list of installed modules [here](https://tehsis.github.io/webtaskio-canirequire/), with many of them available in multiple versions.
+Note that we can use `require` just as in regular Node.
+There is a list of available modules [here](https://tehsis.github.io/webtaskio-canirequire/), with many of them installed in multiple versions for your pleasure.

 Our `save_word` function should insert our word with a count '1' if it hasn't been encountered before, and increment our count if it has been.
 Mongo makes this easy with its update `upsert` option, so something like this should do the trick: